brett-buskirk/guide-to-deployment/README.md

 ## Initial Notes ##

 This project assumes some basic knowledge of or comfortablility using a terminal.
-The major steps are all included below, but it might behoove you to research anything you don't know about these commands.
-I personally used a Chromebook's Linux container for such development, but anything containing a Bash commandline should work just fine.
+The major steps are all included below, but it might behoove you to research anything you don't know.
+I use a Chromebook's Linux container for such development, but anything containing a Bash terminal should work just fine.

 Second, this tutorial follows the steps to create and use a domain I registered for this purpose.
 When following along, you'll want to purchase your own domain and substitute it whenever you see `indianatrektribe.online`, `indianatrektribe_online`, or similar conventions.